find your perfect LLM program

 Continuously remind yourself of why you applied and what your mid- to long-term goals are.
 If your goals suddenly seem a long way away and you start to think “what’s the point?”, remember that every day you get through takes you closer to your goal.
 Mentally fast-forward to the day you step up to the podium to receive your certificate, visualise putting your LLM on your CV and imagine the sense of achievement you will feel.

 Remember how much it costs!

 LLMs aren’t cheap and if you’re paying for it yourself it could help to remind yourself of the cost.
 If you’re paying for lectures, you should attend them and if you’re paying for your assignments to be assessed and feedback provided, do the assignments and get value for your money.
 Use every single resource available to you because you’re paying for it!

 Eat well, drink a little

 This is common advice that really is true.
-Try to eat breakfast (or brunch) to get you going through the day, and have a decent dinner with some vegetables and a piece of fruit afterwards.
+Try to eat breakfast (or brunch) to get you going through the day, and have a decent dinner with plenty of fresh vegetables and a piece of fruit afterwards.
 Skipping meals makes you more likely to reach for fast food or snacks, leaving you malnourished and prone to headaches that affect your concentration.
-Hopefully your binge-drinking days have been left in your undergrad past, leaving you clear-headed to face your LLM.
+Hopefully your binge-drinking days have been left in your undergrad past, leaving you clear-headed to face your LLM without a hangover.